CriMenghini/crimenghini.github.io/index.md

 Ciao visitor, this is Cristina! 👋
 <img align='right' src="/images/photo_website.png" width="250">

-I'm a postdoc in the Computer Science department at Brown University 🇺🇸, where I do fun research in the BATS lab led by [Stephen Bach](https://cs.brown.edu/people/sbach/).
+I'm a postdoc in the Data Science Institute at Brown University 🇺🇸, and I'm part of BATS lab 🦇 led by Prof. [Stephen Bach](https://cs.brown.edu/people/sbach/).
-I study how we can democratize the usage of large models by investigating efficient approaches to adapt them to specialized domains.
+My research focuses on developing versatile and responsible AI systems, addressing both the practical challenges of adapting models to new tasks and the critical need to ensure the ethical and safe deployment of advanced AI technologies.

 I arrived at Brown as Visiting Ph.D. student and worked with [Eli Upfal](https://cs.brown.edu/people/eupfal/) and [Matteo Riondato](https://matteo.rionda.to/).
 In July 2021, I defended my Ph.D. thesis in [Computer Engineering](https://corsidilaurea.uniroma1.it/en/corso/2021/30430/home) from Sapienza University 🇮🇹, advised by [Aris Anagnostopoulos](http://aris.me/) and [Stefano Leonardi](https://sites.google.com/a/uniroma1.it/stefanoleonardi-eng/home).